fankeks/Microscope_tester_ATmega2560_MegaCore/README.md

 update(Reg* ) - Register status update function
 get(Reg* ) - The function of getting the register value
-set(Reg* ) - The function of setting a value to a register
+set(Reg*, value) - The function of setting a value to a register
 step(Reg* ) - A function that implements register logic
 </code></pre>